aaronhurt/zfs-replicate/README.md

 # shellcheck disable=SC2034

 ## Datasets to replicate.
 These must be zfs paths not mount points.
 ## The format general format is "source:destination".
+The source is always
+## considered authoritative.
+This holds true for reconciliation attempts with
+## the "FORCE_FALLBACK" and "FORCE_PRUNE" options describe below as well.
+## This script will NEVER modify the source as a means to prevent a failure.
+## The "FORCE_FALLBACK" and "FORCE_PRUNE" options only affect the destination.
+##
 ## Examples replicating a local source to a remote destination (PUSH):
 ##   - sourcePool/sourceDataset:destinationPool@host
 ##   - sourcePool/sourceDataset:destinationPool/destinationDataset@host